What Is Whaling Phishing?

 Ensure the appropriate security measures

-The most important solutions you should have as part of your security strategy are an antivirus, a firewall and an email security software.
-Heimdal Security can help you with all of them – you could try our Endpoint Detection and Response Software and our email security solutions: Heimdal Email Security and Heimdal Email Fraud Prevention.
+The most important solutions you should have as part of your security strategy are an antivirus, a firewall, and email security software.

 Heimdal Email Security can stop malware, stop malicious links, prevent phishing, prevent ransomware by offering server-based email protection: this means it scans the emails before they get to your device and before they ever reach your inbox.
 Everything happens in the cloud, at the server level.
 The solution is particularly useful also because it can help you prevent spreading spam from inside your network to other users, but if you also want to spot CEO fraud and prevent any whaling attack, Heimdal Email Fraud Prevention should be your best friend.